Sampling Constrained Asynchronous Communication: How to Sleep Efficiently: Proofs

-Each codeword $c^n(m)$ starts with a common preamble that consists of $\bar{\Delta}(n)$ repetitions of symbol $a$.
+\textbf{Codewords: preamble followed by constant composition information symbols.} Each codeword $c^n(m)$ starts with a common preamble that consists of $\bar{\Delta}(n)$ repetitions of symbol $a$.
 The remaining components of $c^n(m)$ of each message $m$ carry information and are generated as follows.
 For message $1$, randomly generate length $n-\bar{\Delta}(n)$ sequences $x^{n-\bar{\Delta}(n)}$ i.i.d. according to $P$ until when $x^{n-\bar{\Delta}(n)}$ is typical with respect to $P$.
 In this case we let move to message $2$, and repeat the procedure until when a codeword has been assigned to each message.

 From \eqref{typset2}, for any fixed $m$ no repetition will be required to generate $c_{\bar{\Delta}(n)+1}^n(m)$ with probability tending to one as $n~\to~\infty$.
-Moreover, by construction codewords are essentially of constant composition---\ie each symbol appears roughly the same number of times---and have cost as $n\to \infty$.
+Moreover, by construction the codewords are essentially of constant composition, \ie each symbol appears roughly the same number of times in all codewords, and all codewords have cost as $n\to \infty$.